 Money, where it comes from and what it can buy, is not everything.
 In our society, the economy gets way too much attention – in policy-making and political rhetoric, in the media, even in the education system.
 This is amplified by the unrelenting bombardment of advertising and promotional messages the average person faces every single day.

-With too much importance put on the production and consumption of goods and services, the non-economic aspects of human society are not given enough attention.
+With too much importance put on the production and consumption of goods and services, the non-economic aspects of life and society are not given enough attention.
 From cultural, religious and community activities to social, family and individual activities the best things in life usually have very little to do with the economy, and sometimes nothing at all.
 Some businesses have realised this fact and therefore attempt to commoditise and ‘monetise’ non-economic aspects of life.
 In spite of this cynical profiteering, people can still find the best things in life with little cost.

 Here are a few non-economic aspects that provide some of the best things in life:

 Friendly interactions with people are better for making you happy and healthy than having the latest gizmo.
 Having a relationship with someone doesn’t really cost anything.
-Yes you can buy gifts, cook or take someone out for dinner, but it isn’t necessary.
+Yes, you can buy gifts, cook or take someone out for dinner, but it isn’t necessary.
 A good conversation is free, but it could make your day.
 Spending quality time with people you like and care about is priceless.

 Culture and creativity